Weaponizing kindness, how the Tenders play politics

 Promoting Charity

 The Tenders care for the physical well-being of all mortals (or at least most mortals), so they are naturally involved in all kinds of charities providing food, water, shelter, clothes, education and health care to those in need.
 When politicians trade favors to get things done, it's called "horse trading".
 When Scarterra clergy engage in the practice, it's called "mule trading".
-It's pretty easy to get a mule from the Tenders by supporting charities that the Tenders, and the Tenders reward nobles, commoners, and priests from other groups that help them out by providing public praise and good word of mouth.
+It's pretty easy to get a proverbial "mule" from the Tenders by supporting charities that the Tenders, and the Tenders reward nobles, commoners, and priests from other groups that help them out by providing public praise and facilitating good word of mouth.

 Promoting Family